Holt.Blue

 Each exam consists of multiple-choice and open ended questions also generated by the website.
 The advantage of the multiple-choice scheme is outlined above.

-The Exam Simulator allows me to share with my students how I create their exams since I really do use the course website to generate each exam.
+The Exam Practice Page allows me to share with my students how I create their exams since I really do use the course website to generate each exam.

-Each exam consists of $20$ randomly-chosen and randomly-generated multiple-choice questions which test basic knowledge of two topics ($10$ questions per topic).
-All exam questions come from the homework.
+Each exam consists of $20$ randomly-chosen and randomly-generated multiple-choice questions from the homework.
+So, since all exam questions come from the homework, students know what is expected of.

 Repeated use of the exam simulator allows students to practice and become more familiar with the standard of a high-stakes assessment and to monitor their progress as their simulated grade improves.